BAJAJ FINSERV DIRECT LIMITED

 ✓ No Limit on Loan Amounts ✓ Interest Rate Starting @0.74% p.m. ✓ Minimal Documentation

-Know all about 18 karat gold and gain valuable insights before making your purchase.
+Know all about what is 18 Karat gold, its importance, usage, and more to gain valuable insights before making your purchase.

-If you've ever wondered what is 18 karat gold, you're not alone.
+If you've ever wondered what an 18 Karat gold is, you're not alone.
 Many people see 18K stamped on a gold item and assume it's high quality—but what does that really mean?
-Simply put, 18K gold is made of 75% pure gold, with the rest being metal alloys that add strength and durability.
-This mix makes it a popular choice for jewellery that’s worn often and valued long.
+Simply put, 18K gold is made of pure 75% gold content, with the rest being alloy metals (copper, silver, zinc) that add strength and durability.
+This mix makes it a popular choice for daily-wear ornaments that are durable, economical, and crafted with contemporary jewellery designs.

 Composition and Purity of 18K Gold